Perceptron: Learning algorithm for a single-layer perceptron

-Below is an example of a learning algorithm for a single-layer perceptron.
 For multilayer perceptrons, where a hidden layer exists, more sophisticated algorithms such as backpropagation must be used.
 If the activation function or the underlying process being modeled by the perceptron is nonlinear, alternative learning algorithms such as the delta rule can be used as long as the activation function is differentiable.
 Nonetheless, the learning algorithm described in the steps below will often work, even for multilayer perceptrons with nonlinear activation functions.

 When multiple perceptrons are combined in an artificial neural network, each output neuron operates independently of all the others; thus, learning each output can be considered in isolation.